 Contract manufacturing for printed circuit board (PCB) assembly is a growing market, mostly attributed to the expanding capability of semiconductors and manufacturing as a service (MaaS) providers.
 Due to the insatiable desire to reduce costs, large manufacturers have mostly been relegated to overseas locations for the lower direct labor costs.
 However, global economic conditions may be changing that advantage to be more cost-effective to manufacture in North America.

 New Economic Realities

 Global sanctions, including tariffs and retaliation, create ongoing ambiguity in the current economic climate.
 Without a predictable understanding of the future expected taxes on business activity, it can become hard to plan ongoing international operations with any certainty.
 Recent economic changes have created tariff uncertainty that will impact the electronics industry in various ways depending upon exposure to certain markets.
 The impacts on manufacturing are well summarized in this blog.

-With increased automation and ‘turnkey’ manufacturing processes, the direct labor portion of the total cost is shrinking to the extent that it is no longer the critical aspect of the contract manufacturing (CM) selection process.
+With increased automation and ‘turnkey’ manufacturing processes, the direct labor portion of the l cost is shrinking to the extent that it is no longer the critical aspect of the contract manufacturing (CM) selection process.